 At the beginning and end of your tenancy, you will be emailed an online survey to rate your experience in Halls although if you have any issues, the sooner we know about it the better.

 If I had a problem while I was living in Halls, who should I contact?

-There are Residential Coordinators or Wardens in each Hall of Residence.
+There are Residence Life Assistants at each campus.
 Their contact details are displayed on the noticeboards in the Halls and also can be found in the information folders in each kitchen.

-If it is a maintenance issue, then you need to complete a yellow maintenance request form and hand it into the Accommodation Office or Reception.
+If it is a maintenance issue, then you need to complete a maintenance request (Richmond via student hub.
 A member of Estates staff will then attend your Flat/Room to assess the problem.

 Who do I contact out of working hours?

 If you have an issue out of hours, you can contact our security team initially, they will try and help, but if they are unable to they will contact the Residential Services Manager.

 Who should I contact if I have a problem with my internet?

 Please contact our service provider Glide direct, their contact details are in the welcome pack and on posters around Halls